 - 34. The Information in Issue concerns sensitive private information about the deceased's health and medical care and also contains sensitive private information about individuals other than the deceased.
 It has not been disclosed to the applicant and remains private.
-In such circumstances, the privacy interests of the deceased and other individuals remain high and may be adversely affected by disclosing the Information in Issue. - 35.
-I have considered whether these privacy interests have been reduced.
-Where information is already known to an applicant, this reduces, to an extent, the privacy interest attaching to the information.
-Previous decisions of OIC have established that in some circumstances the weight to be applied to these nondisclosure factors may be greatly diminished, due to the nature of the relationship between the applicant and the deceased.29 The applicant submits that he had reconnected with the deceased approximately four months before the deceased's death and that he had always sought to be in the deceased's life, having, during the deceased's childhood, made child support payments and two Family Court applications to seek access to the deceased.
-He submits that the deceased was intending to move residence to live with the applicant30 and had signed the Consent for the applicant to be able to obtain information about the deceased, and that doctors had noted the applicant as next of kin.
+In such circumstances, the privacy interests of the deceased and other individuals remain high and may be adversely affected by disclosing this information. - I have considered whether these privacy interests have been reduced.
+35. Where information is already known to an applicant, this reduces, to an extent, the privacy interest attaching to the information.
+Previous decisions of OIC have established that in some circumstances, the weight to be applied to these nondisclosure factors may be greatly diminished due to the nature of the relationship between the applicant and the deceased.30 The applicant submits that he had reconnected with the deceased approximately four months before the deceased's death and that he had always sought to be in the deceased's life, having, during the deceased's childhood, made child support payments and two Family Court applications to seek access to the deceased.
+He submits that the deceased was intending to move residence to live with the applicant and had signed the Consent for the applicant to be able to obtain information about the deceased, and that doctors had noted the applicant as next of kin.
 The deceased's privacy interest in the Information in Issue is arguably somewhat reduced, commensurate with the applicant's renewed relationship with the deceased. - 36.
-While the applicant was in contact with the deceased for some of the period covered by the Information in Issue, there is no information before me, and no indication in the Information in Issue, that the applicant had any knowledge of, or involvement in, the medical care provided to the deceased.
+As noted above, it appears the applicant was not in contact with the deceased for all of the period covered by the Information in Issue.
+There is no information before me, and no indication in the Information in Issue, that the applicant had any knowledge of, or involvement in, the medical care provided to the deceased.
 The applicant acknowledges his lack of involvement in the deceased's life and medical care.
 Indeed, he submits that this is a factor prompting his access application.
-Disclosure of the Information in Issue would therefore reveal to the applicant and others31 previously unknown information about the deceased, regarding medical and other sensitive personal issues. - 37.
-There is no suggestion, either in the applicant's submissions or in the Information in Issue, that the deceased wished, or had intended, to disclose to the applicant any information about their medical care.
-While the nature of the information to which the Consent purports to authorise access is likely to concern some sensitive private aspects of the deceased's life regarding their emotional development and residential circumstances, the Consent does not indicate an intention or authorisation on the deceased's part for the applicant to access the very sensitive private information that is contained in medical records.
-I consider it does not reduce the deceased's privacy interest in their medical records. - 38.
-Based on the above, I find that: - the public interest in protecting a person's right to privacy would be only minimally reduced by the applicant's renewed relationship with the deceased; and - the weight attributed to this nondisclosure factor remains high in relation to the Information in Issue in the deceased's medical records. - 39.
-Some portions of the Information in Issue concern the private personal information of
+Disclosure of the Information in Issue would therefore reveal to the applicant and others previously unknown information about the deceased, regarding medical and other sensitive personal issues. - 37.
+There is no suggestion, either in the applicant's submissions or in the Information in Issue, that the deceased wished, or had intended, to disclose to the applicant any